Hideo Kojima: Early life

-Kojima was born on August 24, 1963 in Setagaya, Tokyo.
-He was the youngest of three children.
-His father, Kingo, was a pharmacist who frequently traveled on business, and named Kojima after the most common name among doctors he met.
-When he was four years old, his family moved to Osaka.
-Describing that stage of his early life, Kojima said it was an abrupt change of environment, and he spent much of his time thereafter indoors, watching television or making figurines.
-While the family lived in Osaka, his parents began a tradition of the family watching a film together each night, and he was not allowed to go to bed until the film had finished.
-They were fond of European cinema, westerns, and horror, and did not limit the type of films he was allowed to see.
+Hideo Kojima was born in the Setagaya ward of Tokyo on August 24, 1963.
+He has two older siblings.
+His father, Kingo, was a pharmacist who frequently traveled for business and named his son Hideo as it was the most common name among the doctors he met.
+He moved with his family to Osaka at the age of four; he later described this stage of his early life as an abrupt change of environment that led him to spend much of his time thereafter indoors, where he would watch television or make figurines.
+His parents were passionate about cinema—especially European films, horror, and Westerns—and began a nightly tradition of watching a film with their children, who were not allowed to go to bed until the film had finished; his parents also did not limit the type of films the children were allowed to see, regardless of content.